 Regardless, it’s good to know that sunlight can be an issue.
 Consider whether you’re exposing your hydrangea to too much sunlight.

 Transplant shock issues can sometimes cause the leaves to drop.
 It can be tough for hydrangeas to adapt to environmental changes.

 For example, you might move to a new home and you’ll decide to dig the hydrangeas up to plant them in your new yard.
 This transplant shock could cause issues with the plant and its leaves might wind up dropping.

 You should be able to get through issues like this without it being a huge deal.
-If you transplant hydrangeas during the early days of spring or in the summer, then the plant will likely have some foliage loss while still being able to recover.
+If you transplant these plants during the early days of spring or in the summer, they’ll likely have some foliage loss while still being able to recover.

 5 – Frost Damage